davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-01-29-how-to-configure-configmgr-distribution-point.md

   * We still can’t install more than one Distribution Point from GUI
       * There’s also no Microsoft native commandline to do this
-      * One way would be my script: <a href="http://www.david-obrien.net/2012/06/08/install-distribution-point-for-configuration-manager-2012/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2012/06/08/install-distribution-point-for-configuration-manager-2012/', 'How to install a Distribution Point via PowerShell']);" target="_blank">How to install a Distribution Point via PowerShell</a>
+      * One way would be my script: [How to install a Distribution Point via PowerShell](http://www.david-obrien.net/2012/06/08/install-distribution-point-for-configuration-manager-2012/)
   * No way to configure Distribution Points via commandline
       * the SP1 cmdlet Set-CMDistributionPoint seems to enable us to add or remove a DP to or from a group only